Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals

-The static (intra-band) part of the viscoelasticity tensor contains additional terms determined by the momentum space separation of Weyl nodes, see Eqs.~(\ref{Kubo-Weyl-eta-stat}) and (\ref{Kubo-stat-two-band-mull1}).
+The static (intraband) part of the viscoelasticity tensor contains additional terms determined by the momentum space separation of Weyl nodes, see Eqs.~(\ref{Kubo-Weyl-eta-stat}) and (\ref{Kubo-stat-two-band-mull1}).
 Despite being related to the distance between the Weyl nodes, these terms originate from the shape of the Fermi surface rather than the nontrivial topology of electron wave functions.
 In particular, they are captured in both Kubo and kinetic approaches.
-The anisotropy of the two-band model is manifested in the unusual fractional scaling with the Fermi energy if the latter is large compared to the energy at which the Fermi surface pockets merge; see Eq.~(\ref{Kubo-stat-two-band-large-mu}).
+The anisotropy of the two-band model is manifested in the unusual fractional scaling with the Fermi energy if the latter is large compared with the energy at which the Fermi-surface pockets merge; see Eq.~(\ref{Kubo-stat-two-band-large-mu}).

-The dynamic (inter-band) part of viscosity contains linear and cubic in frequency terms in both linearized and two-band models, see Eqs.~(\ref{Kubo-Weyl-eta-dyn-1}) and (\ref{Kubo-stat-two-band-small-Omega}), respectively.
-The nonlinearity of the two-band model strongly modifies dynamic viscosity for larger frequencies exceeding the energy at which the Fermi surface pockets merge.
-In this case, the inter-band viscoelasticity tensor contains fractional powers of frequencies $\Omega^{3/2}$, $\Omega^{5/2}$, and $\Omega^{7/2}$; see Eq.~(\ref{Kubo-stat-two-band-large-Omega}).
+The dynamic (interband) part of viscosity contains linear and cubic in frequency terms in both linearized and two-band models, see Eqs.~(\ref{Kubo-Weyl-eta-dyn-1}) and (\ref{Kubo-stat-two-band-small-Omega}), respectively.
+The nonlinearity of the two-band model strongly modifies dynamic viscosity for larger frequencies exceeding the energy at which the Fermi-surface pockets merge.
+In this case, the interband viscoelasticity tensor contains fractional powers of frequencies $\Omega^{3/2}$, $\Omega^{5/2}$, and $\Omega^{7/2}$; see Eq.~(\ref{Kubo-stat-two-band-large-Omega}).
 Such a scaling may be manifested in dynamic responses such as those involving time-dependent flows, see the end of Sec.~\ref{sec:Kinetics} for the corresponding discussion.

 In our calculations, we employed two definitions of the stress tensor: the canonical stress tensor, which follows from the coupling to mechanical strains, and the Belinfante-like tensor, which follows from the momentum continuity equation and includes contributions connected with the internal angular momentum.
 Both definitions of the stress tensor lead to the same result for the static part of the viscoelastic response but differ for the dynamic part.
 These two stress tensors correspond to different types of viscosity.
 They are manifested in different types of observables: hydrodynamic transport for the Belinfante-like tensor and thermal transport and acoustic phonon dispersion for the canonical stress tensor.